ekino/gems/javascript/README.md

 **Performance Considerations**: When working with arrays, consider the performance implications of different methods and loops.
 Choose the appropriate approach based on the size of the dataset and the complexity of the operation.

 - **`map` and `filter` Methods**: Excellent for readability and functional programming, but can be slower due to the creation of new arrays.
 Use with caution for very large datasets.
+Find more information in the [map mdn documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map).
 - **`reduce` Method**: Powerful for complex reductions but can be slower; use when the operation justifies the overhead.
 - **Classic `for` Loop**: Best for performance-critical applications, especially with large datasets.
 - **`for...of` Loop**: More readable but slightly slower; good for most use cases.